pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 <br/>

-**To choose a database to support an application like Ossinsight, we think TiDB is a reasonable choice.** Plus, its simplified technology stack means a faster go-to-market and faster delivery of my boss' assignment.
+**To choose a database to support an application like OSS Insight, we think TiDB is a great choice.** Plus, its simplified technology stack means a faster go-to-market and faster delivery of my boss' assignment.

 ## Headache 3: We have a "pushy" PM!

 Just as the subtitle indicates, we have a very “pushy” PM, which is not always a bad thing. :)  His demands kept extending, from the single project analysis at the very beginning to the comparison and ranking of multiple repositories, and to other multidimensional analysis such as the geographical distribution of stargazers and contributors.
 What’s more pressing was that the deadlines stayed unchanged!!!

-We had to keep a balance between the growing demands and the tight deadlines.
+**We had to keep a balance between the growing demands and the tight deadlines.**

-To save time, we used [Docusaurus](https://github.com/facebook/docusaurus), an open source static site generator in React with scalability, to build our website instead of establishing one from scratch.
+To save time, we built our website using [Docusaurus](https://github.com/facebook/docusaurus), an open source static site generator in React with scalability, rather than building a site from scratch.
 We also used [Apache Echarts](https://github.com/apache/echarts), a powerful charting library, to turn analytical results into good-looking and easy-to-understand charts.

-We chose TiDB as the database to support our website and it perfectly supports SQL, so our back-end engineers could write SQL commands to handle complex and flexible analytical queries with ease and efficiency.
-Then, our front-end engineers just needed to display those SQL execution results in the form of good-looking charts.
+We chose TiDB as the database to support our website, and it perfectly supports SQL.
+This way, our back-end engineers could write SQL commands to handle complex and flexible analytical queries with ease and efficiency.
+Then, our front-end engineers would just need to display those SQL execution results in the form of good-looking charts.

 Finally, we made it.
-We prototyped it in just one week, named it [OSS Insight](https://ossinsight.io/), short for open source software insights, continued to fine-tune it, and [officially released it on May 3](https://ossinsight.io/blog/explore-deep-in-4.6-billion-github-events/).
+We prototyped our tool in just one week, and named it [OSS Insight](https://ossinsight.io/), short for open source software insights.
+We continued to fine-tune it, and it was [officially released](https://ossinsight.io/blog/explore-deep-in-4.6-billion-github-events/) on May 3.

 ## How we deal with analytical queries with SQL